Vacoris/Smarter-Not-Harder/macOS/Desktop/Hide_Icons/README.md

 # Hide Desktop Icons

-There comes a time where you need to hide the icons on your macOS.
-Whether this is for a clean screen share for a meeting to a screen recording.
-The following script when run will toggle Hide/Show of desktop icons so regardless of what you need a clean desktop for you can simply run and done.
+There may come a time when you need to hide the icons on your macOS, whether it's for a clean screen share during a meeting or for a screen recording.
+The following script, when executed, will toggle the Hide/Show state of desktop icons.
+This way, regardless of your need for a clean desktop, you can simply run the script and be done with it.

 ## Details

-The script included is a bash script that is using macOS functionality for how finder shows the desktop.
-The only requirement for this is that the macOS allows for executing a bash script.
+The included script is written in bash and utilizes macOS functionality to control how Finder displays desktop icons.
+The only requirement for this to work is that macOS allows for the execution of bash scripts.

 ## Usage

+To use the script, follow these steps:

+1. Open a terminal.
-- Navigate to the containing folder of the script
+1. Navigate to the folder containing the script.
-- In terminal type the following and hit Enter
+1. Type the following command and hit Enter:

     ```sh
     ./Hide_Desktop_Icons.sh
     ```

+This will execute the script and toggle the visibility of your desktop icons.

 ## Automator Application

-An automator application can be created on macOS so that you can execute this script without using terminal.
+If you prefer not to use the terminal, you can create an Automator application on macOS to execute this script with ease.

-TBD
+*TBD* (To Be Determined)